drewvolz/yagd/README.md

   -u, --urls            show the pull request url
   -a AUTHORS [AUTHORS ...], --authors AUTHORS [AUTHORS ...]
-                        show pull requests by a list of users -d, --drafts          only show draft pull requests -hd, --headers        show column headers
+                        show pull requests by a list of users -at AUTHORS_FROM_TEAMS [AUTHORS_FROM_TEAMS ...], --authors-from-teams AUTHORS_FROM_TEAMS [AUTHORS_FROM_TEAMS ...]
+                        fetch authors from a list of github teams -d, --drafts          only show draft pull requests -hd, --headers        show column headers
-  -db, --debug          enables debug logging
+  -sb, --show-branch    show the pull request branch -sa, --show-author    show the pull request author name -db, --debug          enables debug logging
   -c, --use-config      use a saved config environment
 ```